-All MPH candidates must complete a practicum to integrate classroom learning with real-life experience in a public health work environment, which allows them to learn from professionals in the field.
-MPH students may fulfill their Public Health Practice requirement by one of the following means:
+All MPH candidates must complete a 10-12 week internship to integrate classroom learning with real-life experience in a public health work environment, which allows them to learn from professionals in the field.

 - Completing EPH 500b, the Public Health Practicum course, offered Spring semester to second year students and one-year professional students only.

 - Completing an appropriate summer internship - the preferred method for fulfilling the requirement, as it offers a sustained and concentrated course of experiential learning.

 - Completing HPA 555ab for one or two terms, offered Fall and Spring semesters.

 - Completing Global Health Justice (CDE 586b) offered in the Spring semester.

 In planning your practicum, please refer to the guidelines below.

 The following guidelines apply to domestic and/or global experiential learning placements that qualify as meeting the M.P.H. practicum requirement including the summer internship and other community agency assignments that are part of approved practice courses.

 - Practicum may occur in a wide variety of settings at the local, regional, national or international level but must be outwardly focused on a public health problem or issue.
 Acceptable venues would include governmental entities, nongovernmental, and private sector organizations with a public health component such as pharmaceutical companies, hospitals, managed care/health maintenance organizations, and consulting firms.

 - Practicum affords opportunity to participate in the full spectrum of defining, analyzing and addressing a “real life” public health problem or issue, either directly or through observation, consultation with others working on problem, participation in relevant meetings or activities, and pertinent reading.